stellalph/20s-react-portfolio/README.md

 ## Description

-This portfolio will use React, React icons, HTML and CSS3.

-The URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**.
+This portfolio is a single page application built up by using React, React icons, HTML, CSS3 and a place to share the six of my projects with developers and to collaborate on the projects.

-The URL of the functional deployed application is **https://stellalph.github.io/20s-react-portfolio/**.
+This application is deployed to GitHub Pages and the URL of the functional deployed application is **https://stellalph.github.io/20s-react-portfolio/**.

-The repository name is **20s-react-portfolio**.
+The repository name is **20s-react-portfolio** and the URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**.

 ## Table of Contents